h3ct0r/openhmd_ros/README.md

 ### What is working

-1- Activate the Oculus CV1 on Linux
+1)  Activate the Oculus CV1 on Linux
-2- Get the IMU data from the Oculus
+2) Get the IMU data from the Oculus
-3- Automatically use img topics as images on the oculus screen
+3) Automatically use img topics as images on the oculus screen

 ### Todos
-* General improvements
+* General improvements, more documentation
-* A better way to show img data on the Oculus on Linux
+* A better way to show img data on the Oculus on Linux (**critical**)
-* Use of the led constelation too
+* Use of the led constelation